jasonyork/podcast-index/README.md

   puts e.message # => "This call requires either a valid `feedid`, `feedurl` or `podcastguid` argument. " end
 ```

+## Performance

+Be aware that this client currently does not cache responses.
+So for example, multiple calls to `Category.find()` or `Stats.current` will make multiple API requests.
+This may change in the future.

 ## Development